Skip to main content

 Hamza sitting at his desk with a laptop looking worried, saying he has no idea how to create an accessible PDF.

-Inaccessible documents can frustrate customers/employees, risk fines and damage organisational credibility.
-Research showed this issue is not a motivational issue, but an awareness and skills gap found throughout multiple departments across many sectors.
+This tracks with my own independent research and workplace experience.
+Research showed this issue is not a motivational issue, but an awareness and knowledge gap found throughout most workplaces.

 A scenario that puts learners in the moment consequences become real